-Medical Supplies for a Remote Clinic in Liberia
+Medical Supplies for Remote Clinics in Liberia

 Many of these rural village clinics have no medicines to treat their patients, yet they fight to continue to offer hope.
 The community of Brewerville, has one such clinic.

-Currently, WeRemnant partners with Shepherd’s Heartbeat by supporting the House of Refuge orphanage, home to 25 children.
+WeRemnant currently partners with Shepherd’s Heartbeat by supporting the House of Refuge orphanage, home to 25 children.
 Children at the orphanage were rescued from the town and surrounding communities.
 Due to our partnership with the local clinics, all children at the House of Refuge orphanage receive free yearly medical checkups.

-A gift of $25 per month provides food and educational supplies to an orphan at the Shepherd’s Heartbeat orphanage
+Please prayerfully consider partnering with us to support an orphan.
+A gift of $35 per month provides food and educational supplies to an orphan at the Shepherd’s Heartbeat orphanage.